Abdul Matin Khasru: Personal life

 Khasru completed his SSC from Madhabpur High School in 1967.
-He got admitted to Comilla Victoria Government College and completed graduation in 1970.
+He got admitted to Comilla Victoria Government College and completed graduation under the University of Chittagong in 1970.Later, he admitted law in Comilla Law College and completed LL.B under the same university.
 They were four brothers and three sisters of whom he was the eldest.
 His father served in the Pakistan Army.
 His son Munem Wasif is a photojournalist who works at Agence Vu photography agency.
 Khasru was actively involved in politics since his student life.
-When he was a graduate student, the Bangladesh Liberation war started.
+When he was a graduate student, the Bangladesh Liberation War started.
 Khasru fought in Burichang in Comilla District during the war.

 Career

 Khasru started his legal practice at the District and Sessions Judges Court, Comilla in 1978.
 Later he started practicing in the High Court Division of the Bangladesh Supreme Court in 1982.
 He founded a law firm Abdul Matin Khasru & Associates in Dhaka.

-Khasru was a senior advocate enrolled at the Bangladesh Bar Council.
+Khasru was a senior advocate enrolled at the Supreme Court of Bangladesh.
 He was elected chairman of the executive committee of the Bangladesh Bar Council in 2015.

 On 16 March 2021, he won the Bangladesh Supreme Court Bar Association Election 2021-2022 as the president from the White Panel backed by the Bangladesh Awami League.
 He died before taking charge.